rickfay/z17-randomizer/README.md

 The randomizer will generate a folder called `00040000000EC300`.
 This folder is the patch you need to install to play your seed.

 For 3DS hardware:
-- Copy `00040000000EC300` to `/luma/titles` on your SD card.
+- Copy `00040000000EC300` to `/luma/titles/` on your SD card.
 - Ensure that `Enable game patching` is selected in Luma's config (this can be opened by holding `Select` when powering on the console).

 For Citra (emulator):
 - Copy `00040000000EC300` to `<Citra folder>/load/mods/`.
 You may need to create these folders.
+  - You can find the Citra folder by selecting `File > Open Citra folder...` in Citra.

+## Uninstalling Seeds

+Uninstalling seeds is almost literally just the reverse of the installation process.

+For 3DS hardware:

+- Either:
+  - Hold `Select` when powering on the console and deselect `Enable game patching`, OR
+  - Remove the patch from `/luma/titles/` on your SD card.

+For Citra (emulator):
+  - Remove the patch from `<Citra folder>/load/mods/`.
     - You can find the Citra folder by selecting `File > Open Citra folder...` in Citra.

 ## Game Options